RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>40</sup> And look that thou make [them] after their pattern, which was shewed thee in the mount.
 ## Chapter 26

-<sup>1</sup> Moreover thou shalt make the tabernacle [with] ten curtains [of] fine twined linen, and blue, and purple, and scarlet : [with] cherubims of cunning work shalt thou make them.
+<sup>1</sup> Moreover thou shalt make the tabernacle [with] ten curtains [of] fine twined linen, and blue, and purple, and scarlet: [with] cherubims of cunning work shalt thou make them.
 <sup>2</sup> The length of one curtain [shall be] eight and twenty cubits, and the breadth of one curtain four cubits: and every one of the curtains shall have one measure.
 <sup>3</sup> The five curtains shall be coupled together one to another; and [other] five curtains [shall be] coupled one to another.
 <sup>4</sup> And thou shalt make loops of blue upon the edge of the one curtain from the selvedge in the coupling; and likewise shalt thou make in the uttermost edge of [another] curtain, in the coupling of the second.